dhoyle/splicedocs-jekyll/pages/OnPrem/Info/Troubleshoot.md

 ## Using Bulk Import on a KMS-Enabled Cluster {#BulkImportKMS}

-If you are a Splice Machine On-Premise Database customer and want to use bulk import on a cluster with Amazon Key Management Service (KMS) enabled, you must complete these extra configuration steps:
+If you are a Splice Machine On-Premise Database customer and want to use bulk import on a cluster with Cloudera Key Management Service (KMS) enabled, you must complete these extra configuration steps:

 1. Change the permissions of `/hbase` to `711`.
 2. Configure permissions for `hbase.rootdir.perms` to `711` by adding this property to `hbase-site.xml` on HMaster: